jcorbin/soc/stream.md

 # 2020-07-16

-- internal/scandown BlockStack Works™ ( for me, in one-off verification )
+- scandown BlockStack Works™ ( for me, in one-off verification )
   - enough to unblock prototyping a soc outline scanner and maybe transforms
   - enough to start work on markdown phase 2 inline parsing